-Inappropriate dress is defined as immodest clothing which disrupts the learning environment.
+Inappropriate dress is defined as immodest clothing which disrupts the academic learning environment.
 Student choice of clothing can disrupt the learning environment when it is representative or suggestive of violence, illegal acts, drug/alcohol/tobacco use, offensive/obscene gestures/pictures, gang affiliation or devil/cult worship.
 Clothing or accessories containing any of these items are strictly prohibited and will not be allowed.
-At social events, the dress code is strictly enforced.
-Students violating the dress code policy shall be subject to appropriate disciplinary action as per School Board Policy 7:160.
+Students violating the dress code policy shall be subject to appropriate disciplinary action as per School Board Policy 7:160 and 7:190.